 Before a few years ago, the world gets aware of 3d printing technology.
 It is an invention in the printing industry.
 In 3d printing, the object becomes stationary & the printing tool moves on three axes to create an object.
 With the help of the computerized CAD model, the object is created.

-In most of the sectors, the use of 3d printing technology is tremendous.
+In most sectors, the use of 3d printing technology is tremendous.
 It makes products with minimum time, with good efficiency, with good quality & having many advantages.
-Due to that world get habitual of the 3d printing technology.
+Due to that world get habitual of 3d printing technology.

-In recent years, the innovation of 4d printing is a new milestone.
-The use of 4D printing is more in the healthcare industry due to the use of many related applications.
 But 4D printing is slightly different from 3D printing.
-4D printed object can change their shape when it comes in contact with the external medium like flux, magnetic field & electricity, etc.
+4D printed object can change their color, function, and shape when it comes in contact with the external medium like flux, magnetic field & electricity, etc.

 What does 5D printing mean?